Sujal-y/pps-lab/lab6/exercise.md

 Lab Exercise
-With the knowledge of 1D arrays, write C programs to do the following:
 With the knowledge of 2D arrays, write C programs to do the following:
 1. Check whether the matrix is symmetric or not
 2. Compute and display the trace and norm of a given square matrix.